ZacariasBecker/ZacariasBecker/README.md

 # Hi there 👋

 ## Who I am ?
-- :man_technologist: I'm a computer scientist focused on improve my front-end and back-end skills
+- :man_technologist: I'm a computer scientist focused on improve my front-end and back-end skills.

 ## What am I working on now?
-- :atom_symbol: I’m currently learning JavaScript and related web and mobile technologies like ReactJS, React Native and NodeJs
+- :atom_symbol: I’m currently learning JavaScript and related web and mobile technologies like ReactJS, React Native and NodeJs.

 ## Personal goals:
-- :hammer_and_wrench: Become a high level fullstack JavaScript developer
+- :hammer_and_wrench: Become a high level fullstack JavaScript developer;
-- :snake: Devote more time to Python
+- :snake: Devote more time to Python;
-- :coffee: Back to study Java
+- :coffee: Back to study Java.

 ## Goals for this year:
-- :memo: Create and post more projects
+- :memo: Create and post more projects;
-- :busts_in_silhouette: Work together on projects to gain new points of view and build new group knowledges
+- :busts_in_silhouette: Work together on projects to gain new points of view and build new group knowledges.

 ## 📫 How to reach me: